 Contact an Aggressive and Trustworthy Personal Injury Attorney to Discuss Your Commercial Vehicle Accident Case Today

-The commercial vehicle accident attorneys at Gonzalez & Cartwright, P.A. are ready and willing to fight for your rights following a commercial vehicle accident.
+The Florida commercial vehicle accident lawyers at Gonzalez & Cartwright, P.A. are ready and willing to fight for your rights following a commercial vehicle accident.
 We understand that a commercial vehicle accident can cause severe injuries, and we want you to focus on your physical and emotional recovery while we work to secure your financial future.
 We offer a free consultation in our fully bilingual offices, and we pride ourselves in offering a safe environment for all of our clients, regardless of immigration status.
-Contact our offices at 561-264-8344, or toll-free at 888-888-3903, to schedule an appointment today.
+Contact our offices at 561-898-0497, or toll-free at 888-888-3903, to schedule an appointment today.
 We have our main office located at 813 Lucerne Ave, Lake Worth, FL 33460, as well as an office in Pompano Beach, Florida.

-Frequently Asked Questions About South Florida Commercial Vehicle Accidents
+Frequently Asked Questions About Commercial Vehicle Accidents

 No. Even though the commercial vehicle company’s insurance adjuster may seem friendly and willing to help you, it is important to remember that they are working for the company that owns the vehicle.
 First and foremost, it is their job to minimize the amount that they are required to pay to compensate for your injuries.
 It is therefore important to let your attorney handle negotiations.
 Remember not to accept anything or agree to anything the other side’s insurance company offers, as this can implicitly block your right to recover additional compensation, regardless of the severity of your injuries.